noeticpenguin/MobileAdminTools/README.md

 ## YouTube Video Demonstration
 YouTube Video - Mobile Admin Tools | http://www.youtube.com/watch?v=nqC7KaQwwgk

+## Known Issues and Limitations
+Please see the issue tracker at: https://github.com/noeticpenguin/MobileAdminTools/issues for the current list of known issues

 ## Rakefile Details
 As those familiar with RubyMotion will no doubt recognize, the Rakefile is central to a Rm project's management.
 What follows is an annontated rakefile detailing whats needed to utilize the Salesforce Mobile Sdk iOS (1.x v)